Altaxo/Altaxo/README.md

 The downloads are hosted on SourceForge.
 There is a [folder for the latest stable version](https://sourceforge.net/projects/altaxo/files/Altaxo/Altaxo-Latest-Stable/) and a [folder for the latest unstable version](https://sourceforge.net/projects/altaxo/files/Altaxo/Altaxo-Latest-Unstable/).
-Grab the file with the highest version number, either the `.msi` file or the `..Binaries..zip` file.
+Grab the file with the highest version number, either the `.msi` file or the `AltaxoBinaries...zip` file.
 The different versions in this folder require different versions of the .NET framework or the .NET Desktop runtime.
 If in doubt, have a look into the `VersionInfo.json` file in the download folder.
 See [here for download details](https://altaxo.github.io/Altaxo/download.html)